 The culture around clothing care is to take extremely good care of their clothes.
 They buy the best they can afford and take very good care of.
 After returning home from work, the clothing is immediately hung up (to air) and more casual clothing is put on.

 The last thing regarding French fashion.
 French women would not be caught dead wearing sweats or yoga pants outside the home (if they even own them in the first place!).
 Even if it is to walk half a block to purchase bread, they will put on slacks (or dark jeans) and a shirt with coiffed hair and buy their baguette.

 People stared at me like I was an alien, and to them I was!
-The baker’s wife certainly did not appreciate it and in three years’ time, she was never nice to me.
+The baker's wife certainly did not appreciate it and in three years' time, she was never nice to me.
 Personally, I think she thought I did not respect her enough to come into her store properly dressed, and she was probably right, but I never adapted to that cultural norm.

 French women take care of whether it is with their beauty routine or the clothes in their closet.
 Simplicity, quality, and care.